Islamic Emirate of Kurdistan

-The Islamic Emirate of Kurdistan (میرنشینی ئیسلامیی کوردستان), was an unrecognized and independent Kurdish Islamic state located in the Halabja Governorate, established in the aftermath of the Gulf War.
+The Islamic Emirate of Kurdistan (میرنشینی ئیسلامیی کوردستان) was an unrecognized and independent Kurdish state located in the Halabja Governorate, established in the aftermath of the Gulf War.
 It had been outside the control of the Iraqi government since 1991, and was a self-governing entity within the Kurdistan Region in 1994, and officially declared independence in 2001.
 It dissolved after Operation Viking Hammer in 2003.

 History

 Background

 The 1991 uprisings in Iraq included the Kurdistan Democratic Party (KDP), Patriotic Union of Kurdistan (PUK), and the Kurdistan Islamic Movement (IMK), which rebelled against the Iraqi government and established the autonomous Kurdistan Region.
 The IMK continued to have a significant presence in the Kurdistan Region.
 Later, the Iraqi Kurdish Civil War erupted between the KDP and PUK in May 1994.
 Osman Abdulaziz presented the IMK as an alternative to the corruption of the KDP and PUK.
 The IMK and the KDP were allies, although they clashed occasionally.
 As part of the agreements, control of the Kurdistan Region was divided into three sections.
 The KDP was given Duhok Governorate and Erbil Governorate, the PUK was given Sulaymaniyah Governorate, and the IMK was given Halabja Governorate.
 The emirate was a part of the Kurdistan Region, although not under the jurisdiction of the Kurdistan Regional Government.
 When the IMK was incorporated into the KRG, some left the IMK and formed their own groups, which continued to operate in the emirate.